Classical algorithms for measurement-adaptive Gaussian circuits: Classical algorithms

 By measuring the final quantum state $|\tilde{\psi}_{n_1,\dots,n_L}^{(L+1)}\rangle$, the computation is completed.
 Now, let us consider the sampling problem and the quantum mean-value problem, respectively.

 \textit{Sampling.---} We now consider a Gaussian input state and a Gaussian measurement at the final stage.
-This restriction is natural because if we allow a non-Gaussian measurement, then even without mid-circuit measurements, the classical simulation of sampling is already hard due to the hardness of boson sampling~\cite{aaronson2011computational, hamilton2017gaussian, deshpande2021quantum}.
+Thus, the configuration is as follows: \begin{itemize} \item Input state: Gaussian input state; \item Quantum circuit: Gaussian unitary circuit with $L$ adaptive photon-number measurements; \item Final measurement: Gaussian measurement. \end{itemize} This restriction is natural because if we allow a non-Gaussian measurement, then even without mid-circuit measurements, the classical simulation of sampling is already hard due to the hardness of boson sampling~\cite{aaronson2011computational, hamilton2017gaussian, deshpande2021quantum}.
 Similarly, if we allow a non-Gaussian input with Gaussian measurements, the resulting configuration has also been proven to be classically hard~\cite{chakhmakhchyan2017boson}.
 Therefore, throughout this subsection, we assume Gaussian inputs and Gaussian final measurements.

 Let $L$ denote the number of modes used for adaptive photon-number measurements.
-We prove that when $L=O(\log M)$, the sampling problem can be simulated efficiently:
+We prove that when $L=O(\log M)$, the sampling problem can be simulated efficiently.
+More specifically, since the intermediate measurements that are not used for Gaussian adaptive feedforward can be deferred to the end of the circuit, we prove that the sampling problem can be efficiently simulated if the output measurement is composed of $M$ Gaussian measurements and $L$ photon-number resolving measurements, where the latter can be used for Gaussian feedforward.

-\begin{theorem}[Sampling in Gaussian circuits with photon-number measurement and Gaussian feedforward] Consider a Gaussian input state, a Gaussian circuit, and a Gaussian measurement, augmented by photon-number-resolving measurements and Gaussian feedforward.
-If $L$ denotes the number of photon-number measurements used for feedforward, then the sampling from the output distribution can be efficiently simulated whenever $L=O(\log M)$. \end{theorem}
+\begin{theorem}[Sampling in Gaussian circuits with photon-number measurement and Gaussian feedforward] Consider an $(M+L)$-mode Gaussian input state, an $(M+L)$-mode Gaussian circuit, and a measurement scheme on the output modes that consists of (i) photon-number-resolving measurements on at most $L$ modes and (ii) Gaussian measurements on the remaining $M$ modes.
+The photon-number measurements may be performed adaptively, in the sense that arbitrary Gaussian operations may depend on the previous outcomes (Gaussian feedforward).
+If $L = O(\log M)$, then the sampling from the resulting output distribution can be efficiently simulated on a classical computer. \end{theorem}